Lamb Shift in Light Muonic Atoms - Revisited

 An additional recoil correction for states with $\ell \, \ne \, 0$ has been given by \cite{barker} (see also \cite{eides}).
 It is

 Note that $1/(j+1/2)-1/(\ell+1/2) = 1/(\kappa (2\ell+1))$.
 When evaluated for the 2p-states of muonic hydrogen, one finds a contribution to the 2p-2s transition energy of 0.05748\,meV for the p$_{1/2}$ state and -0.02873\,meV for the p$_{3/2}$ state.
 For $^3$He the contribution is 0.12654\,meV for the p$_{1/2}$ state and -0.06327\,meV for the p$_{3/2}$ state.
 For integer spin nuclei, there is an additional shift of the 2s-state, amounting to $-\alpha Z(\alpha Z m_r/n)^3/(2m_N^2)$ \cite{kp-sk}.
+This will not affect the fine structure.
 Numerical values for the energy shift of the 2p$_{1/2}$ and 2p$_{3/2}$ states of deuterium are: 0.01681\,meV and -0.00840\,meV, respectively.
-The total contribution for the 2p$_{1/2}$-2s transition is then 0.06724\,meV; the fine structure is unaffected.
+The total contribution for the 2p$_{1/2}$-2s transition is then 0.06724\,meV.
 Numerical values for $^4$He are 0.07379\,meV for the 2p$_{1/2}$ state, -0.03690\,meV for the 2p$_{3/2}$ state, and -0.22137\,meV for the 2s state.

 A final point about recoil corrections is that in the case of light muonic atoms, the mass ratio $m_{\mu}/m_N$ is considerably larger than the usual perturbation expansion parameter $\alpha Z$.